aplai168/database-structures/README.md

 ## Extra Credit:

+**Note**: _Prompts have varying levels of difficulty.
+In order to decide how to allocate your time, please review all of them before starting._

 Write all of the following data structures and improvements in the order shown.
 Use any style you like.

 * Extend your linked list to be [doubly linked](http://en.wikipedia.org/wiki/Doubly_linked_list), and add the